Channel

 )

-After building, corresponding environment variables need to be set to use the generated message types in Python.
-Execute the following in aimrt’s build directory:
+After building, you also need to set the corresponding environment variables before the generated message types can be used in Python.
+In the aimrt build directory, execute:

 source install/share/example_ros2/setup.bash

-For more details about generating custom ROS2 Messages, please refer to the ROS2 Official Documentation.
+For more detailed information on generating custom ROS2 Messages, please refer to the ROS2 official documentation.

 ChannelHandle